 - Preheat the oven to 180°C (160°C fan / 350°F).

-- Brush the risen buns with the beaten egg using a pastry brush.
+- Brush the risen buns with the beaten egg (or vegan glaze – see notes) using a pastry brush.1 egg

-- Mix the ‘cross’ ingredients in a small bowl to get a smooth paste.
+- Mix the 'cross' ingredients in a small bowl to get a smooth paste.
 Place into a piping bag (or sandwich bag with the corner snipped off) and cut off the very tip.
-Pipe the mixture over the buns in cross shapes.
+You want the hole to be quite small as a thinner cross will look better.
+Pipe the mixture over the buns in cross shapes.75 g plain flour, 15 g vegetable oil, 65 g water

 - Bake the buns for 20-25 minutes until the buns are dark golden.

 - Heat the maple syrup in a small pot until reduced by about half.
-Whilst this is still hot, brush it over the warm buns and leave to cool.
+If using apricot jam, warm it slightly to loosen then sieve to remove any large pieces.
+Whilst this is still hot, brush it over the warm buns and leave to cool.4 tbsp maple syrup or apricot jam

 - Mixed spice is a standard ingredient to buy in the UK.
 You can DIY it by mixing: of 2 tbsp ground cinnamon, 2 tsp ground allspice, 2 tsp ground nutmeg, 1 tsp ground clove, 1 tsp ground ginger, 1 tsp ground coriander seed